aditya510683/Estimating-a-Risk-Factor-Model-for-a-Stock-with-Live-Data/README.md

 This repository contains a Jupyter notebook that demonstrates the estimation of the Fama French Carhart four-factor risk model exposures for an arbitrary stock using live data.
 In this example, we analyze Apple Inc. (AAPL) to understand how its returns are influenced by various risk factors.

+## Libraries Used

+The following libraries were used in this project:
+- `pandas`: For data manipulation and analysis.
+- `numpy`: For numerical computations.
+- `statsmodels`: For performing OLS regression analysis.
+- `yfinance`: For retrieving financial data from Yahoo Finance.
+- `matplotlib`: For data visualization.

 ## Summary

 - The model explains 28.8% of the variance in Apple's excess returns.